 We ordered our drinks and chose our game set which was 5 games for ₩15,000.
 There are 4 Zones; the VIVE Zone, the Oculus Zone, the PLAYSTATION VR Zone and the VR Attraction Zone.
 We thought we could try the “Richie’s Plank Experience” game so we could have a fair comparison.
 We didn’t realize we only got one try here unlike #VR(where we could have as many lives as we wanted), so when we lost a life, that was it.

 The last place we went to was VRIZ which has a PC and VR zone, also located in Hongdae.
-This cafe was much bigger than the first two places.
+This cafe was much bigger than the first two virtual reality cafes in Seoul.
 We noticed a lot of high school students and they were mostly in groups.
 The cafe offered 2 types of VR rooms – small rooms for 2,3 people(₩20,000) and big rooms for 4-6 people(₩30,000).

 After the staff left the room, we struggled a bit but after a few minutes, we figured out how everything worked and we started.
 It was just an hour of us messing around doing whatever we wanted inside the virtual games, it was pretty fun letting loose without the pressure of strangers around.

 Each place had a different vibe to them, it all comes down to what you prefer whether it’s having fun with friends or just chilling on your own.
 The combination of VR and coffee might sound odd but it works!
 A place you can chill, relax, as well as play the latest VR games.
 It’s basically gamers’ heaven.
-Check out these VR cafes the next time you plan a hangout with your friends!
+Check out these virtual reality cafes in Seoul the next time you plan a hangout with your friends!